-Here is the challenge you are addressing: Underperforming sales people don't want to come across to prospective buyers as "pushy".
+The challenge you are addressing: Under performing sales people don't want to come across to prospective buyers as "pushy".

 What you are looking for in the salesperson's response to the question above is an indication that selling is "pushing" prospects to do something they really don't want to do.

-Your salespeople won't come and say that for several reasons.
+Your salespeople probably won't come out and say that.

-First, you are their boss and they are certain that you don't want to hear an honest confession like,
+The first reason is that you are their boss and they are certain you don't want to hear an brutally honest confession like,

-"I think our products/services cost a lot (re: too much) money."
+"I think our products/services cost waaay too much money."

-Second, they would essentially be saying that they are making a living convincing people to do what they really don't want to do.
+The second reason is that they would essentially be admitting they are making a living convincing people to do what they really don't want to do.

-Instead, they will give you indirect clues about how they feel about the selling profession, saying things like,
+Instead, your Lower Third producers may give you indirect clues about how they feel about the selling profession, saying things like,

 "I am good at giving customer service."

-"I do my best to answer there questions and then I let them decide what is best for them."
+"I do my best to answer their questions.
+Then I let them decide what is best for them."

 "I don't want to come across as a pushy."

-To address this challenge, let's take a step back and look at the bigger picture...
+The solution: To address this misconception, let's take a step back and look at the bigger picture...

 As a sales manager or business owner, it is important for you to remember that selling is an emotional activity.